The

 His Highs and Lows

-Great Depression lead Graham to hone his investment techniques.
+His losses in the stock market crash of 1929 and the subsequent bear market during the Great Depression lead Graham to hone his investment techniques.
 These techniques sought to profit in stocks while minimizing downside risk.
 He did this by buying shares of companies whose shares traded far below the companies' liquidation value.
 (To find out more about these desperate times, check out The Greatest Market Crashes and The Stock Market: A Look Back.)

 In simple terms, his goal was to buy a dollar's worth of assets for 50 cents, and he did that very well, both in theory and in practice.